-Over the same period of time, the mathematical school focused on totally different issues concerning the initial value problem for the unsteady Prandtl equations on the one hand, and on the vanishing viscosity limit for solutions of the NSE on the other hand.
-Local well-posedness for the Prandtl equations was proved long ago by Oleinik (1966) in cases where detachment is not expected, i.e., for monotonous initial data and favorable pressure gradient.
-Sammartino & Caflisch (1998) showed local well-posedness without the monotonicity conditions, but this time under a very harsh regularity condition, that the amplitude of the parallel Fourier coefficients of all quantities decrease exponentially with wavenumber.
-These conditions were recently improved by Gerard-Varet & Masmoudi (2013), but the required decay of Fourier coefficients is still faster than any power of k.
-Maekawa (2014) proved the convergence of the Euler and Prandtl solution versus the Navier-Stokes solution in the $L^{\infty}$ norm with order $\sqrt{\nu}$ for an initial condition where the vorticity is compactly supported at finite distance from the wall.
+Over the same period of time, the mathematical school focused on totally different issues concerning the initial value problem for the unsteady Prandtl equations, on the one hand, and the vanishing viscosity limit for solutions of the NSEs on the other.
+Local well-posedness for the Prandtl equations was proved long ago by Oleinik (1966) in cases where detachment is not expected, i.e. for monotonic initial data and favourable pressure gradient.
+Sammartino & Caffisch (1998) showed local well-posedness without the monotonicity conditions, but this time under a very harsh regularity condition, that the amplitude of the parallel Fourier coefficients of all quantities decrease exponentially with wavenumber.
+These conditions were recently improved by Gérard-Varet & Masmoudi (2015), but the required decay of Fourier coefficients is still faster than any power of k.
+Although no rigorous construction of such a solution exists to our knowledge, it is generally believed that there exist exact solutions of Prandtl equations which blow up in finite time.
+Maekawa (2014) proved the convergence of the Euler and Prandtl solution versus the Navier-Stokes (NS) solution in the $L^{\infty}$ norm with order $\sqrt{\nu}$ for an initial condition where the vorticity is compactly supported at finite distance from the wall.

-Kato (1984) made a decisive contribution, by linking the vanishing viscosity limit problem to the behavior of energy dissipation at the boundary.
+Kato (1984) made a decisive contribution, by linking the vanishing viscosity limit problem to the behaviour of energy dissipation at the boundary.
 Kato's theorem implies, in the particular case of a flow in a smooth two-dimensional domain $\Omega$ with smooth initial data and without forcing, the equivalence between the following assertions:

-- (a) the NS flow converges to the Euler flow uniformly in time in the energy norm, - (b) the energy dissipation associated to the NS flow, integrated over a strip of thickness proportional to $\mathrm{Re}^{-1}$ around the solid, which we will call the Kato layer, tends to zero as $\mathrm{Re} \to \infty$ .
+- (i) The NS flow converges to the Euler flow uniformly in time in the energy norm. - (ii) The energy dissipation associated with the NS flow, integrated over a strip of thickness proportional to $Re^{-1}$ around the solid, which we will call the Kato layer, tends to zero as $Re \to \infty$ .

-Since convergence to the Euler flow excludes detachment, one of the essential messages carried by this theorem is that the flow has to develop dissipative activity at a scale at least as fine as $\mathrm{Re}^{-1}$ for detachment to be possible.
-Later refinements of Kato's work linked breakdown to scalings $O(\mathrm{Re}^{\alpha})$ with $\alpha \geq 3/4$ of the wall pressure gradient (Temam & Wang 1997), and $O(\mathrm{Re}^{\beta})$ with $\beta \geq 1/2$ of the $L^2$ norm of velocity in the Kato layer (Kelliher 2007).
+Since convergence to the Euler flow excludes detachment, one of the essential messages carried by this theorem is that the flow has to develop dissipative activity at a scale at least as fine as $Re^{-1}$ for detachment to be possible.
+Later refinements of Kato's work linked breakdown to scalings $O(Re^{\alpha})$ with $\alpha \ge 3/4$ of the wall pressure gradient (Temam & Wang 1997), and $O(Re^{\beta})$ with $\beta \ge 1/2$ of the $L^2$ norm of velocity in the Kato layer (Kelliher 2007).
+For a detailed review about mathematical theorems related to turbulence, we refer to Bardos & Titi (2013).